-Trino Connection Reference Guide
+Trino Integration Reference Guide

 Using the Trino connection, you can register a Trino integration for your open-source Trino or Starburst Enterprise cluster.
-See the Starburst (Trino) integration reference guide for additional details about the Trino integration.

 What does Immuta do in my Trino cluster?